navid-nm/raven/extension/langdef/ravensyntax/README.md

 # Raven

-Syntax highlighting for Raven language.
+Syntax highlighter, formatter, and linter for Raven language.

 Raven is a simple transpiler that affords syntactic sugar over JS, aiming to make JS less ugly without adding anything else.